 What COPE Does:

 - COPE distributes thousands of congressional voting records and helps educate union members on the issues so they can be informed voters.

 - COPE endorses candidates on the basis of their record and/or their program, not on the basis of their party affiliation.

 - COPE urges every union member and voting-age member of his or her family to vote!

 - COPE does not tell anybody how to vote.

 - COPE does not force union members to contribute to the fund.

 - COPE does not use dues money in the form of contributions to political candidates.

 - COPE does not force members to participate in its programs within their local or their community.

-Donate to COPE today to make sure your voice is heard in Washington.
-For more information, contact Andrew Rangolan, COPE & Political Field Representative.
+Contribute to COPE today to make sure your voice is heard in Washington.
+For more information, contact Andrew Rangolan, COPE Director.